 - [SUPER TIP!]
 Plant Deep and Water – the hairy stem of the tomato will grow roots if buried!
 You can pinch off the lower leaves and bury the stem deeply for a strong base and good nutrient uptake.
 Your tomato will want to be well watered once transplanted to help with the shocking transition into the real world.

 Good luck and enjoy those tomatoes!

-Sow True Seed sells summer transplants (including a wide range of tomatoes) at it’s shop in Downtown Asheville: 146 Church St, Asheville NC 28801.
-(We moved in 2017 to Haywood Rd.)
+Sow True Seed sells summer transplants (including a wide range of tomatoes) at it’s shop in Downtown Asheville: 243 Haywood St, Asheville NC 28801.
 We also sell lots of open-pollinated tomato seeds, so you can start your own transplants in the spring!